 Measuring tow ball weight can actually be done pretty easily.
 You can buy dedicated tow ball weight scales from any decent auto shop, or you can use two (or even one sometimes) bathroom scales with a block of wood on top of them.

 Put the scales under the tow ball (or as close as possible and lower the jockey wheel down so all of the weight is sitting on the tow ball scales.

 Alternatively, you can do this at a weigh bridge fairly easily, by weighing the 4WD only when the trailer is attached (so just have the car on the weighbridge), then detach the trailer and weigh just the vehicle.
 The difference is the weight the trailer is applying to the tow ball.

 For example, if we take our Dmax to the local weighbridge, and drive the vehicle on to the bridge with the trailer attached, it might come back at 2700kg.

 What’s the recommended Tow Ball Weight?

 People will tell you all sorts of random tow ball weight recommendations.
-In Australia, if its between 6% and 15% of the total trailer mass, you are in the right territory.
-In Europe the recommendation is much lower, but things are done very differently over there too.
+In Australia, if its between 6% and 15% of the total trailer mass, you are in the ideal tow ball weight territory.

 For a 2500kg trailer, that means your tow ball weight should be in between 150 and 375kg.
 Of course, the ideal towing weight also needs to fit into the requirements and limitations of the vehicle and tow bar manufacturer, so you need to double check everything is legit before taking off!